 - When you initially purchase and provision your system.
-See "About Initially Provisioning the Production Instance of the Tenant" on the next page. - When the database changes.
-See "About Migrating Data After Creating the Initial Production Instance of the Tenant" on page 27.
+See "About Initially Provisioning the Production Instance of the Tenant" below. - When the database changes.
+See "About Migrating Data After Creating the Initial Production Instance of the Tenant" on page 26.

 About Initially Provisioning the Production Instance of the Tenant